 The MSRB subsequently organized a municipal advisor examination working group to consider all comments received by the MSRB, assess commonalities in municipal advisory activities, provide additional input and draft a content outline for an examination.
 Further development of a professional qualification exam was delayed until the Securities and Exchange Commission (SEC) issued its final registration rule defining who is a municipal advisor to ensure all municipal advisors were given the opportunity to participate in the process.
 The SEC issued this final definition on September 18, 2013.

-As the MSRB is continuing to prepare the content outline, municipal advisors may continue to submit comments to PQMailbox@msrb.org.
+As the MSRB is continuing to develop professional qualification standards, municipal advisors may submit comments to PQMailbox@msrb.org.